You know content marketing can improve your recruitment results, but as a physician recruiter what kind of content should you be putting online?

 Reuse, repurpose, and repost your content.
 If you start writing articles, think about how they can be adopted to fit other formats.
 You could take a blog article and create a slide presentation, for instance.
 Reusing content you’ve already created is a great time saver – and it’s still very valuable to candidates who may not have seen it the first time around.

 Keep it Simple.
 Don’t make writing content harder than it needs to be.
-You don’t have to be Hemingway, just keep it basic and remember these 5 guidelines:
+We recommend keeping it basic and remembering these 5 guidelines: